fchris82/WfDockerWorkflow/docs/nginx-reverse-proxy.md

 ## Developing

-After you changed files in the `nginx-reverse-proxy-package` directory you can rebuild the deb package with the following command:
+After you changed files in the `packages/nginx-reverse-proxy` directory you can rebuild the deb package with the following command:

 ```shell
     $ cd [wf-project-root]